butaixianran/Blender-Vmd-Retargeting/README.md

 But if your model is a CC character with high heel, you need to move camera up with 8cm.

-### Debug mode
-Debug mode will print down everything in console log.
-It gonna slow down the retargeting a lot.

-So only check it when importing a vmd file with a single pose.

 # Limits
 ## Shoulder Rotation